microsoftgraph/msgraph-sdk-python-core/README.md

 For more information on how to use the package, refer to the [samples](https://github.com/microsoftgraph/msgraph-sdk-python-core/tree/dev/samples)

+## Telemetry Metadata

+This library captures metadata by default that provides insights into its usage and helps to improve the developer experience.
+This metadata includes the sdk version, runtime environment and host Os on which the client is running.

 ## Issues

 View or log issues on the [Issues](https://github.com/microsoftgraph/msgraph-sdk-python-core/issues) tab in the repo.